Voynich manuscript: Statistical patterns

 Practically no words have fewer than two letters or more than ten.
 Some words occur in only certain sections, or in only a few pages; others occur throughout the manuscript.
 Few repetitions occur among the thousand or so labels attached to the illustrations.
-There are instances where the same common word appears up to three times in a row (see Zipf's law).
+There are instances where the same common word appears up to five times in a row (see Zipf's law).
 Words that differ by only one letter also repeat with unusual frequency, causing single-substitution alphabet decipherings to yield babble-like text.
 In 1962, cryptanalyst Elizebeth Friedman described such statistical analyses as "doomed to utter frustration".

 In 2014, a team led by Diego Amancio of the University of São Paulo published a study using statistical methods to analyse the relationships of the words in the text.
 Instead of trying to find the meaning, Amancio's team looked for connections and clusters of words.
 By measuring the frequency and intermittence of words, Amancio claimed to identify the text's keywords and produced three-dimensional models of the text's structure and word frequencies.
 The team concluded that, in 90% of cases, the Voynich systems are similar to those of other known books, indicating that the text is in an actual language, not random gibberish.